zekierciyas/github-app/README.md

 ## Conventional Commit Guidelines

 In order to explain the commit history in the project more clearly, the commit guideline was designed according to European conventional commit rules.
-General commit types are as follows, check here for more detailed information.
 General commit types are as follows, check [here](https://ec.europa.eu/component-library/v1.15.0/eu/docs/conventions/git/) for more detailed information.

 * **feat**: A new feature
 * **fix**: A bug fix